 - a.
 The attainment of reliability, speed and security depends, to a large extent, on the operator.
-It is essential that he be well trained, maintain circuit discipline and understand thoroughly his responsibilities. - b.
+It is essential that the operator be well trained, maintain circuit discipline and understand thoroughly his/her responsibilities. - b.
 Adherence to prescribed procedure is mandatory.
 Unauthorized departures or variations in prescribed procedure invariably create confusion, reduce reliability and speed, and tend to nullify security precautions.
-If the procedure prescribed herein does not cover a specific operating requirement resort to initiative and common sense should suffice. - c.
-The following basic rules are essential to transmission security and shall be strictly enforced on all military circuits. - (1) No transmission shall be made which has not been authorized by proper authority. - (2) The following practices are specifically forbidden: - (a) Violation of radio silence. - (b) Unofficial conversation between operators. - (c) Transmitting in a directed net without permission.
+If the procedure prescribed herein does not cover a specific operating requirement, resort to initiative and common sense should suffice. - c.
+The following basic rules are essential to transmission security and shall be strictly enforced on all military circuits. - (1) No transmission shall be made which has not been authorized by proper authority. - (2) The following practices are specifically forbidden: - (a) Violation of radio silence. - (b) Unofficial conversation between operators. - (c) Transmitting in a directed net without permission. - (d) Excessive tuning and testing.